dnaka91/mabo/book/src/reference/schema/index.md

 # Schema

-Schemas are an essential part of STEF.
+Schemas are an essential part of Mabo.
 They define the structure of the data, and thus, how to en- and decode to or from the raw bytes.

 [[toc]]